How to realize compact and non-compact localized states in disorder-free hypercube networks: Theory

 and then

 where $I_k$ is the identity on the $k$-dimensional Hilbert space.
 Importantly, when $\alpha_k=\beta_k=0$, and $\kappa_k=1$, the Hamiltonian takes the form of an ordinary adjacency matrix of a regular $n$-hypercube with zero-potential vertices~\cite{Harary1988}.
-Throughout the text, without loss of generality, we assume $\kappa_k=1 \, \, \forall k$.
+Throughout the text, without loss of generality, we assume $\kappa_k=1 \, \, \forall k$. {Indeed, since we focus solely on localization in the hypercube eigenspace, its qualitative nature remains unchanged when an arbitrary $\kappa_k$ is absorbed by the diagonal elements of the matrix $S_k$, i.e., when rescaling $\alpha_k$ and $\beta_k$ by $\kappa_k$.}

 In this regard, we note that previous studies on hypercube localization primarily began with hypercubes featuring zero-site potentials, where the diagonal elements were later perturbed in a {\it disordered} manner (see, e.g., Ref.~\cite{Avena2020}).
 In contrast, here we demonstrate that a more general construction of a weighted hypercube is sufficient to observe localization.